legitparty/path/README.md

 #### General Theory of Connecting Interval Chains

+A tuning system may be described simply as a function that takes a single parameter of a note, and returns a frequency.
+That is not necessarily even the case, since other parameters may be used, like musical context, or instrument properties.
+More generally, a tuning system is a system for tuning the pitches of notes.

+The possible scope of theory for tuning systems is vast.
+There are a lot of observations about it, and a variety of techniques, but not a lot of *descriptive* theory.
+Even the mathematics of tuning have trouble relating to specific aesthetic effects.

 Parallel orthogonal chains of any interval may be created.
-Typically, tuning systems use an octave interval.
+Most tuning systems are based on allocating intervals within an octave.
+If all octaves are constrained to the same ratio, that leaves 12 "chains" of octaves.
+For example, all C notes are one chain, and all C# notes are a second chain, and so on, until reaching another C.

 PATH uses 5ths (modulo 7).
 A second order interval to intersect, and thereby connect, the non-factoring chains logically expresses the comma-spreads between each chain.

+PATH is based on chains of 5ths instead of octaves.
+5ths are 7 notes apart, meaning that 7 independent chains exist.
+The same is possible with 4ths and 5 independent chains.
+Each has different properties and side-effects to be considered.

-PATH uses 8ths (modulo 12) to connect the 5ths.
+PATH uses 8ths (modulo 12) to connect the 5ths (modulo 7).

-The typical way to spread the Pythagorean comma is to use a 1st-order chain of 8ths, and a 2nd-order chain of 5ths, beat counting against a tempo that happens to line up with a starting note, and the inharmonicity of the instrument.
+One way to spread the Pythagorean comma is to use a 1st-order chain of 8ths, and a 2nd-order chain of 5ths, beat counting a circle of 5ths against a tempo that happens to line up with a starting note, and the inharmonicity of the instrument.
 But PATH shows that you can swap the orders, and connect 8ths purely, in a way that distributes the comma in a self-similar leaf pattern.

 PATH connects by 8ths.
 A note of `N % 7` connects to a note `(N - 8) % 7`, equal to `(N + 2) % 7`.
 A circle of chains connected by 8ths is therefore `[0, 2, 4, 6, 1, 3, 5]`.
 For example:
 ```txt